polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 toc: true
 ---

 Steganography, the art of concealing information within another photograph, video, or even a physical object, has always intrigued me.
-As someone deeply passionate about unique and creative defense evasion techniques, an idea sparked in my mind: Could I hide shellcode within a seemingly benign image, and then use an external script to read & execute the payload?
+As someone deeply passionate about unique and creative defence evasion techniques, an idea sparked in my mind: Could I hide shellcode within a seemingly benign image, and then use an external script to read & execute the payload?
 This blog post embarks on a thrilling journey detailing the steps I took to create a POC for this very purpose.

 # LSB Stego